Migrating from Prefect 1 to Prefect 2¶

 - Instead of using

-signals, Prefect 2.0 allows you to raise an arbitrary exception in your tasks and flows or return a custom state.
+signals, Prefect 2 allows you to raise an arbitrary exception in your task or flow and return a custom state.
 For more details and examples, see How can I stop the task run based on a custom logic.

 - Conditional tasks such as

 caseare no longer required.
 Use Python native

 if...elsestatements to build a conditional logic.
 The Discourse tag "conditional-logic" provides more resources.

 - Since you can use any context manager directly in your flow, a

 resource_manageris no longer necessary.
 As long as you point to your flow script in your

 Deployment, you can share database connections and any other resources between tasks in your flow.
 The Discourse page How to clean up resources used in a flow provides a full example.